 Natural flavors are far better and can provide interesting taste options without the problems associated with artificial sweeteners and flavors.

-Step 7: Look for Superfoods
+Step 7: Look for Other Essential Nutrients

 A superfood combo can provide benefits on top of the collagen supplement, though one with vitamin C would be best.